crystal-lang/crystal-book/docs/syntax_and_semantics/c_bindings/struct.md

 end
 ```

-Structs that are defined inside a `lib` can be included as modules internally in other `lib` defined structs, for example:
+Structs that are defined inside a `lib` can be included, like modules, internally in other `lib` defined structs, for example:

 ```crystal
 lib Lib